 An enhanced disclosure check is required for entry to Initial Teacher Training.
 We ask applicants to confirm that they agree to a check by the UK Disclosure and Barring Service or Disclosure Scotland.

 The School Direct (Salaried) Programme is an employment-based route to becoming a qualified teacher and achieving Qualified Teacher Status (QTS).
 The training, which normally takes three terms, takes account of previous experience and is tailored to suit individual needs.
-The National College for Teaching and Leadership (NCTL) pays a subsidy towards a trainee’s salary, training and resources.
+The Department for Education (DfE) pays a subsidy towards a trainee’s salary, training and resources.
 Although it is possible to train as a primary or secondary teacher via this route, our consortium only trains primary teachers, who may choose to focus on Foundation and KS1 or KS1 and KS2.

 Throughout this experience trainees acquire the skills, knowledge and understanding of the range of elements which make an outstanding teacher, as specified in the Teachers’ Standards; from developing good relationships with children and other colleagues to promote learning, to working within a framework and national and school policies to deliver the Curriculum.
 Experience in school progresses from observing and working alongside the class teacher, to taking full responsibility, initially for individuals and groups, and later, for a whole class.

 Training sessions are delivered weekly (during the Autumn and Spring term) by a range of experienced teachers, outstanding practitioners and leading figures in their field.
 A block training week in November addresses the latest and most topical issue in today’s teaching, including systematic synthetic phonics, engagement and underachievement and behaviour management.

 Trainees are expected to develop their subject knowledge and understanding through directed tasks in school, assignments and personal study.